WDI-SEA/react-development-course-materials/01-React Key Concepts/10-film-project-part1.md

 </div>
 ```

-#### Step 2: Create new components
+#### Step 2: Create New Components

 `FilmListing` and `FilmDetails`

-Move the `film-list` and `film-details` into their own separate components (in separate files), `FilmListing` and `FilmDetails`, respectively.
+Move the `film-list` and `film-details` into their own separate components (in separate files), `FilmListing` and `FilmDetails` (respectively).

 Make sure you now call these components in `App.js`.
 Check your app in the browser.
 If you've done it right, nothing will have changed, and the application will look the same.

-#### Step 3: Pass props to the new components
+#### Step 3: Pass Props to the New Components

 Pass the films (stored in `TMDB.films`) to each of your new components as props.

-If you check your file, it still shouldn't look differently.
+If you check your file, it still shouldn't look different.
 We're sending the props to the components, but we are not using the props yet.

 <details>
   <summary>Hint</summary>
-  For now, this step is just changing the <code>App.js</code> file to be sure it imports the film file and passes props.
+  For now, this step is just changing the <code>App.js</code> file to make sure it imports the film file and passes props.
 </details>

-#### Step 4: Render a film
+#### Step 4: Render a Film

-In the `FilmListing` component, render the title of just 1 film as an `<h1>`, below the `section-title`.
+In the `FilmListing` component, render the title of just one film as an `<h1>`, below the `section-title`.

 Does "It" appear on the left side of your browser?